-Erica Rosenthal is the Research Specialist for the Hollywood, Health & Society (HH&S) program at the USC Annenberg Norman Lear Center, where she evaluates the impact of health-related television storylines on viewers' knowledge, attitudes and behavior, and manages the HH&S TV Monitoring Project.
+Erica Rosenthal evaluates the impact of health-related television storylines on viewers' knowledge, attitudes and behavior, and manages the HH&S TV Monitoring Project.
 An applied research professional specializing in research design and quantitative analysis, Erica's interests center around the social-cognitive mechanisms underlying the influence of media messages.
 Her dissertation research, for which she received the Arthur Brayfield Outstanding Dissertation Award, examined the role of emotion-based messages in relation to media literacy approaches.
 She has also conducted research on the "digital divide" in obtaining health information online and the effects of stereotypical portrayals in reality television.
 Erica has nearly 10 years of experience designing and implementing evaluation studies in the education, health, and human services domains.
 She holds a Ph.D. in social psychology from Claremont Graduate University (CGU), and a B.A. in psychobiology (concentration in women's studies) from Swarthmore College.
-Contact Erica at firstname.lastname@example.org.
+Contact Erica at email@example.com.

 Program Manager, Hollywood, Health & Society

-Matthew Rose is Program Manager for the Climate Change Initiative of the Lear Center's Hollywood, Health & Society program.
-Matthew joined HH&S from the U.S. National Park Service Climate Change Program in Colorado, where he led a greening initiative; he later collaborated with the Global Business Network and the Monitor Group to develop a simple method for communicating climate change science using storytelling and scenarios.
+Matthew Rose, who manages the Climate Change Initiative, joined HH&S from the U.S. National Park Service Climate Change Program in Colorado, where he led a greening initiative.
+He later collaborated with the Global Business Network and the Monitor Group to develop a simple method for communicating climate change science using storytelling and scenarios.
 Matthew holds a master's degree in Environmental Management from Duke University, a B.A. in Environmental Studies from the University of Richmond, and is a Leadership in Energy and Environmental Design Accredited Professional.
-Contact Matthew at email@example.com
+Contact Matthew at firstname.lastname@example.org

 Project Manager, Hollywood, Health & Society

-Armine Kourouyan is project manager of The Norman Lear Center’s Hollywood, Health & Society program.
-Armine joined HH&S from the UCLA Center for Public Health and Disasters, where she specialized in risk communication.
+Armine Kourouyan joined HH&S from the UCLA Center for Public Health and Disasters, where she specialized in risk communication.
 In this role, she designed, managed and evaluated full-scale disaster preparedness exercises for federal, state and local public health agencies.
 Prior to that, she worked at the Media Project, a partnership of Advocates for Youth and the Kaiser Family Foundation, which addressed portrayals of sexual and reproductive health among adolescents in the media.
 She produced the SHINE Awards (Sexual Health IN Entertainment), which recognized media professionals for responsible messaging in this area.
 Armine holds a master of public health (MPH) from UCLA and a B.A. in English from UC Berkeley.
-Contact Armine at firstname.lastname@example.org.
+Contact Armine at email@example.com.

 Program Specialist, Hollywood, Health & Society

-Roberta Cruger is program specialist for the Climate Change Initiative of The Norman Lear Center's Hollywood, Health & Society program.
-She’s written on environmental issues for Discovery Network’s treehugger.com and Planet Central channel, and has contributed to Smithsonian, Salon, The Believer, National Geographic Traveler and MSNBC.
+Roberta Cruger, who's with the Climate Change Initiative, has written on environmental issues for Discovery Network’s treehugger.com and Planet Central channel, and has contributed to Smithsonian, Salon, The Believer, National Geographic Traveler and MSNBC.
 She has worked in the entertainment industry as director of special programming at MTV Networks and Time Warner’s Manhattan Cable TV.
 She also headed the U.S. office of MCA Music International and served as co-executive director of the Grammy Host Committee.
 Roberta holds a B.F.A. in film and television from New York University.
 She’s taught at the School of Visual Arts and at Universidad de las Americas when pursuing her master’s in visual anthropology.
-Contact her at email@example.com
+Contact her at firstname.lastname@example.org

 Program Coordinator, Hollywood, Health & Society